AlejandroWaiz/AlejandroWaiz/README.md

 I'm currently getting better on my hexagonal architecture and improving the tools that i posses right now (Net/http, Gorilla/Mux, os) and its interesting discover new pattern dessigns that can help me to make more escalable and flexible my applications.

 On the other hand, i like a lot reading/studying stuff on the internet; talks, blogs, tutorials and any other thing that can help me with this.
 Also i like a lot mangas and comics of various genres, specially those about conspirations, mysteries or just good worlds with good stories.
+I also are addict to disco music; City pop, 70's and 80's disco music and relatives (Michael Jackson, George Benson, Earth wind and Fire, good stuff).
+Yeah, i think this will work as a intro to myself.

+Info:

+Nationality: Chilean (somos el mejor pais de Chile)
+Email: alejandronicolas.waiz@gmai.com
+Cellphone number: +56965863054

 <!--